conquistador1492/qchannels/README.md

-This package is a library of algorithms for quantum computing that uses [Qiskit Terra](https://qiskit.org/terra) to build out, compile and run quantum circuits.
+This package is a library for quantum computing that uses [Qiskit Terra](https://qiskit.org/terra) to build out, compile and run quantum circuits.
 It allows create quantum channels, easy move it through qubits and make tomography.
 Also, it has ui interface for quick change different backends.